justinnk/carma-cheat-sheet/README.md

 E // euler constant
 ```

-## Workarounds
+## Useful Workarounds

-- **Bug:** Sometimes the compilation fails when using lists as a global variable and accessing it in the update block.
+- **Problem:** Sometimes the compilation fails when using lists as a global variable and accessing it in the update block.
 - **Workaround:** try to access it wothout the `global` context.
-- **Bug:** In the above case, sometimes the list must appear on the right side when setting a specific element.
+- **Problem:** In the above case, sometimes the list must appear on the right side when setting a specific element.
 - **Workaround:** `list[0] := list[0] * 0 + value;`
+- **Problem:** It is not possible to update a global attribute within a function
+- **Workaround:** make the attribute a (one element) list and pass the list to the function.
+As lists are passed by reference, it is now possible.